China accuses Briton, American of illegally buying private data

 "For the most part, it rests on the extent of the damage the crime has done and the amount of information obtained," said Cai, who is not related to Jason Cai.

-The couple "confessed to the crime without concealing anything," the official Xinhua news agency said. " actions seriously violated the personal privacy of Chinese citizens."
+The couple "confessed to the crime without concealing anything," the state-controlled Xinhua news agency reported. " actions seriously violated the personal privacy of Chinese citizens."